跳到主要內容

 Soybean Margin

 How much money is needed to trade futures?
-The initial margin required to start trading is the original margin.
-While holding a position, the margin—after deducting floating profit and loss—must remain above the maintenance margin, or else a margin call will be issued.
-For day trading margin, only half of the required margin is needed, provided the position is closed before the market closes.
+At the beginning, the required margin is the initial margin.
+While holding a position, the margin after deducting floating profits and losses must remain above the maintenance margin; otherwise, a margin call will be issued.
+For day-trading margin, only half of the margin is required, provided the position is closed before the market closes.

-Name Code Initial Margin USD Approximate Cost in TWD Maintenance Margin USD Day Trading Margin USD
+Name Code Initial Margin Approximate Cost in TWD Maintenance Margin Day Trading Margin

 Soybean Contract Specifications

-Here is a summary of the contract specifications, trading hours, and minimum tick size for soybean futures and mini soybean futures to assist traders.
+Here is a summary for traders of the contract specifications, exchange, trading hours, minimum price fluctuation, and available trading months for SoybeanFutures, Mini SoybeansFutures.

 Name/Code # SoybeanS